Switching Independent Vector Analysis and Its Extension to Blind and Spatially Guided Convolutional Beamforming Algorithms: Formulation of /

-Let us present two examples that explain how the switching mechanism could work to reduce the mismatch.
-First, a speech signal is known to have a sparseness property, i.e., energy of a speech signal is sparsely distributed in the STFT domain, and different signals rarely overlap on each TF point.
-According to this property, the clustering may be performed to reduce the number of sources, $N$, included in each group \cite{yamaoka2019icassp}, and thus an increased signal space, $M-N$, can be used for improving the separation of diffuse noise in each group.
-Next, for dereverberation, as will be described in the following subsections, prediction matrices are used to predict late reverberation included in each time frame from a past observed signal sequence.
-In a diffuse noise environment, the prediction matrices also need to reduce influence of the noise in the past observed signal sequence on the prediction \cite{wpe}.
+Let us present two examples that explain how the switching mechanism reduces mismatch.
+First, a speech signal has a sparseness property, i.e., the energy of a speech signal is sparsely distributed in the STFT domain, and different signals rarely overlap on each TF point.
+According to this property, clustering can be performed to reduce the number of sources $N$ included in each group \cite{yamaoka2019icassp}, and thus increased signal space $M-N$ can be used to improve the separation of diffuse noise in each group.
+Next, for dereverberation, as will be described in the following subsections, prediction matrices are used to estimate the late reverberation included in each time frame from a past observed signal sequence.
+In a diffuse noise environment, the prediction matrices also need to reduce the influence of the noise in the past observed signal sequence on the prediction \cite{wpe}.
 Because such influence can be highly time-varying, the prediction matrices that optimally reduce the influence should also be time-varying.
-With the switching mechanism, such time-varying prediction matrices could be realized by clustering the observed signal considering the influence of the noise, and applying different sets of prediction matrices, respectively, to the clustered groups.
+With the switching mechanism, such time-varying prediction matrices could be achieved by clustering the observed signals considering the influence of the noise, and applying different sets of prediction matrices to the clustered groups.